WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - dynamo **streams** **hold** data for **24 hrs**.

-* the streams are **considered poll based events**.
+- the streams are **considered poll based events**.
 These events are **ordered and guaranteed to hold an order**.

 - you **can use TWO lambda functions for dynamoDB stream** but it's **not advisable**.
 You will face problems with **throttling** and so on.
 You should use 1 lambda function as a consumer and **implement fanout with kinesis** if you need it.

-* while you cannot control the number of shards directly, **one of the things that has an effect on the number of shards is the capacity of the table**.
+- while you cannot control the number of shards directly, **one of the things that has an effect on the number of shards is the capacity of the table**.
 This means that if you encounter a spike in WCU/RCU and you are using _on demand billing_, there might be a concurrency spike in lambdas reading off the stream for that table

 - items are put onto a shard **based on their partition key**.
 The **`batchSize` and `batchWindow` might yield lower batches if you are populating the table with items from different "collections"**.
 Every item will be consumed though, your lambda will be invoked more times.

-* the **throughput of the stream** is based on the **number of paritions** given table **has**.
+- the **throughput of the stream** is based on the **number of paritions** given table **has**.
 This is because, **the more paritions your table has** the more **underlying shards will be allocated for that table**

 - DDB **does not use Kinesis under the hood**. **DDB streams use the underlying tech that powers Kinesis** but they do not use Kinesis directly

+- **free if integrated with Lambda**, otherwise you **pay for `GetRecords` call**.

+- you can request **three different _view types_**.
+Usually you do not care because you are consuming the records via Lambda so there is no charge for the `GetRecords` call.
+If you were to consume the stream in a different way, it matters what you select.
+Imagine a "heavy" record being updated and you have selected the _New and old images_ option.
+To fill your batch, more `GetRecords` API calls will be needed, thus you will pay more.

+##### Dynamodb Streams fan-out

+- to combat the 2 lambda subscriber limit you can implement the fanout pattern

+- since you probably want to preserve the order, you will most likely **1 subscriber pushing to _Kinesis Data streams_**

+##### Triggers

+- this is just a lambda function that is invoked whenever a stream event happens

 #### Integration with Kinesis Data Streams

 - DDB can stream CDC events to Kinesis Data Streams

-* since Kinesis is used, **you have the ability to retain the CDC events up to a year**
+- since Kinesis is used, **you have the ability to retain the CDC events up to a year**

 - technically you no longer have to write mapping code to put stuff into eg. Elastic Search.
 You can go Data Streams => Firehose => Elastic Search

-* **as of writing this, there is no CloudFormation support, only console or CLI**
+- **as of writing this, there is no CloudFormation support, only console or CLI**

 - as good as this feature sounds, **you have to calculate your shards yourself**.
 DDB will not do that for you